-That is the motto at Madison College-Portage.
-Students enjoy a friendly environment where they can choose to get started on a bachelor’s degree, obtain pre-requisites for a program or complete one of the degree programs offered here.
-Students can receive training in robotics and advanced manufacturing.
-The T.E.C.
-Incubator Center (Technology/Education/Commerce) provides space and entrepreneurial help to technology focused start-up businesses.
+Students at the Portage Campus enjoy a friendly environment where they can choose to get started on a bachelor’s degree, obtain pre-requisites for a program or complete one of the degree programs offered here.
 The improved science facilities provide students an impactful classroom experience.
-Programs range from accounting to business management.
+Full programs at the Portage Campus include liberal arts transfer, accounting, business management, human resource management, and criminal justice, .
 Class sizes are small, and the faculty and staff support is outstanding.
+Students can receive training in advanced manufacturing at the Portage Enterprise Center (PEC).
+The PEC provides space and entrepreneurial help to technology focused start-up businesses.

 Walk through the front doors of Madison College-Reedsburg, and one is likely to find students working together in the student lounge, getting help from a tutor in the Student Achievement Center or enjoying some quiet time in the library.
 Many students come here to complete their nursing degrees, but other programs and certificates can be earned here as well.
 They also can enroll in liberal arts classes.
 While attending classes in Reedsburg, students receive the ideal balance of challenge and support.